 Proper nutrition, regular exercise, and a healthy lifestyle generally help with PMS.
 Speaking with your doctor may help remove fears surrounding this diagnosis.
 A combination of one or more of the following treatments may help relieve symptoms:

 Changes in diet: Cutting back on sugar, coffee, and alcohol may provide some relief from symptoms.
 Taking supplements containing calcium, magnesium, soy, vitamin B6, and vitamin E may reduce certain symptoms.
-To date, among these supplements, calcium has the most convincing evidence.
 Some women use certain herbal products such as evening primrose oil, St. John’s wort, and chasteberry to decrease their symptoms; however, the effectiveness of such products is not known.
 Always talk to your doctor or pharmacist before taking a vitamin, supplement, or herbal product.

 Exercise: Regular exercise and stress reduction techniques may decrease nervousness and agitation as well as reduce symptoms associated with PMS.